 The Jury Process

-We welcome your application to sell your work at the Association of Clay & Glass Artists of California’s Palo Alto Clay and Glass Festival, held annually in July.
+We welcome your application to sell your work at the Association of Clay & Glass Artists of California’s annual Palo Alto Clay and Glass Festival.
 This event is a great opportunity to develop relationships with customers, send your work to new homes, and strengthen your network of fellow clay and glass artists.
-Joining ACGA as a member artist brings you into a strong community of clay and glass artists.
+Joining ACGA brings you into a strong community of clay and glass artists.

 ACGA members who seek festival eligibility are selected semi-annually through digital juries.
 These will typically occur in March and October.
 We make a selection from 20-25 applicants at a time, and you only have to be juried in one time.
 If you’re accepted, you’ll be eligible for annual Clay & Glass Festivals as long as you maintain your membership in good standing.
 The jury consists of 6 current festival-eligible clay and glass artists.

-Artists juried in March, if accepted, will be eligible to participate in this year’s Palo Alto Clay and Glass Festival.
+Artists juried in October, if accepted, will be eligible to participate in next year’s Palo Alto Clay and Glass Festival.

 If you would like help with your application, there are several ACGA members who are available as mentors.
 Please email jury coordinator Chris Johnson (email@example.com) to find out more.